lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 If weight matrices are composites of functionally distinct sub-manifolds, and if these sub-manifolds correspond to identifiable computational units (heads, experts, functional segments), then model editing and fine-tuning operations could in principle operate at the sub-manifold level rather than at the level of whole weight matrices.

-Current parameter-efficient fine-tuning methods such as LoRA (Aghajanyan et al., 2021) apply low-rank updates to entire weight matrices.
+Current parameter-efficient fine-tuning methods such as LoRA (Hu et al., 2022) apply low-rank updates to entire weight matrices.
 Our results suggest that this is geometrically coarse: a rank-$r$ update to a matrix containing 48 sub-manifolds distributes its capacity across all 48, rather than concentrating on the sub-manifolds relevant to the target task.
 A sub-manifold-aware fine-tuning strategy would identify which heads or functional segments need modification and apply updates selectively.

 Similarly, knowledge localization research has sought to identify where in a model specific facts or capabilities reside.
 Our analysis suggests a more granular unit of analysis: not "which layer" or "which weight matrix," but "which sub-manifold within which weight matrix."
 The low complexity of individual value heads (ratio $\approx$ 2x) suggests that value projections may be easier targets for direct knowledge editing, though their internal structure is not trivially flat.